albertz/commandergenius/alienblaster/readme.txt

 and also made audio initialize after main() has been called, not inside static initializers.

 This should be compiled with Android 1.6 SDK and NDK - google for them and install them as described in their docs.
-You'll need to install Eclipse or Ant too
+You'll need to install Ant too
 Then symlink this dir to <android-ndk>/apps under the name "alienblaster":
 	ln -s `pwd` <android-ndk>/apps/alienblaster
 Then go to <android-ndk> dir and execute:
 	make APP=alienblaster V=1
-Hopefully it will compile the file project/libs/armeabi/libalienblaster.so Then you'll have to compile Android .apk package with Java wrapper code for this lib:
+Hopefully it will compile a bunch of libs under project/libs/armeabi Then you'll have to compile Android .apk package with Java wrapper code for this lib:
 Go to "project" directory and type
 	android update project -p .